tom-howard/com2009/docs/course/assignment1/_part4.md

 1. Recognise how ROS Services differ from the standard topic-based publisher-subscriber approach, and identify appropriate use-cases for this type of messaging system.
 1. Identify the services that are available on a ROS network, and use ROS command-line tools to interrogate and *call* them.
 1. Develop Python Service Client Nodes.
-1. Invoke different services using multiple service-type interfaces.
+1. Invoke different services using various service-type interfaces.

 ### Quick Links